MATH 111. Precalculus (4F)

 Topological spaces, separation axioms, compactness and connectedness, continuity, metrizability, an introduction to algebraic topology.
 Prerequisite: MATH 281.

-An in-depth study of an important field in mathematics.
-A detailed course description will be available in the online “Schedule of Classes” before registration.
+A detailed topic description will be available in the online “Schedule of Classes” before registration.
 May be repeated for credit if the topic is not repetitive.
 Prerequisite: Consent of the instructor.

 MATH 493/494.
 St. Mary’s Project in Mathematics (1-8E)

 The St. Mary’s Project in mathematics is one of the culminating experiences in the mathematics major.
 It usually is completed in the two semesters of the student’s senior year.
 The project draws on and extends knowledge, analytical skills, and creative thought developed through previous work in an area or areas of mathematics or mathematics education.
 Usually, it is initiated by the student; however, the student may peruse lists of project ideas developed by the mathematics faculty or draw on other sources.
 The student shall select a faculty mentor and a topic with the advice of the department chair.
 A project proposal must be submitted, identifying the area to be explored and the methods of inquiry to be used.
 While working on the project, the student should learn a significant amount of mathematics beyond that learned in previous course work.
 Upon completion, the project shall be presented to the public in a way agreed upon by the student, the mentor, and the department chair.
 Prerequisite: Consent of mentor and department chair.